voltjia/style/C++/guide.md

 ### Namespace Names

-A namespace name should be the same as the name of the root directory of the project to which it belongs.
+A namespace name should be in upper camel case, usually the same as the name of the project or module to which it belongs.

 ### Type Names